-Stern frames are to be effectively attached to the aft structure and the lower part of the stern frame is to be extended forward of the propeller post to a length not less than $1500 + 6 L_2$ mm, in order to provide an effective connection with the keel.
+Stern frames are to be effectively attached to the aft structure and the required scantling for the lower part of the propeller post is to be extended from the aft end of propeller post, at the centerline of the propeller shaft, to a length not less than $1500 + 6 L_2$ mm, in order to provide an effective connection with the keel.
 However, the stern frame need not extend beyond the aft peak bulkhead.